StarDustCFW/nspmini/README.md

 * type ``git submodule add https://github.com/StarDustCFW/nspmini``
 * * to update use `git submodule update --recursive --init --remote --merge` on the root of your repo
-* Or just download and copy mininsp to your repo
+* Or just download and copy nspmini to your repo

 ### On the makefile